 Distance to Las Vegas: 5 hours 30 minutes

-Located within Navajo and Apache counties in northeastern Arizona, Petrified Forest National Park is one of the most underrated national parks within a driving distance from Las Vegas.
+Located within Navajo and Apache counties in northeastern Arizona, Petrified Forest National Park is one of the most underrated national parks within a driving distance from Sin City.
 Petrified Forest boasts over 200 million years of history and a huge collection of petrified wood – hence its name.

 Millions of years ago, this area was covered by lush vegetation, however, hot volcanic lava destroyed everything on its way and whatever was left of it became embedded into the natural sediment.
 The petrified wood that you here today was obscured by erosion over time and today travelers from all over the country come to see this wonderful natural phenomenon.